yueh-ai/questions-answers/qa_gen.md

 - **Definition:** A classification of the expected answer format, reflecting the primary intent of the question.
 - **Purpose:** Allows for evaluating an AI's ability to structure its response correctly.
 - **Supported Types:**
-  - `definitive`: A single, conclusive answer (e.g., a number, name, or specific statement).
+  - **`definitive`**: An answer that provides a single, conclusive resolution to the question.
+The answer itself may be a simple fact (a number, a name, a date) or a complex, multi-sentence conclusion derived from extensive reasoning.
+The key is that it resolves the question with a final, unambiguous verdict, rather than providing an open-ended summary or a list of items.
   - `list`: A set of distinct items, formatted with bullets or numbers.
-  - `summary`: A condensed, prose-based overview of a topic.
+  - `summary`: A condensed, prose-based overview of a broad topic.
   - `instructional`: A sequence of actionable steps or a procedure.
   - `contradiction_report`: An explicit statement that the source contains conflicting information, presenting both sides.
   - `no_information`: A clear statement that the information is not available in the source document.